bassamelobeid/flutter-deriv-api/README.md

 For tick expiry contract, it can expires when a certain number of ticks is received or it already passes the max\_tick\_expiry\_duration.
 For other contracts, it can expires when current time has past a pre-determined settelement time.

-## is\_after\_expiry
+## is\_expired

+Returns true if this contract is expired.

-This check if the contract already passes the expiry times
+It is expired only if it passes the expiry time time and has valid exit tick.

-For tick expiry contract, there is no expiry time, so it will check again the exit tick For other contracts, it will check the remaining time of the contract to expiry.
+## is\_legacy

+True for obsolete contract types, see [BOM::Product::Contract::Invalid](https://metacpan.org/pod/BOM::Product::Contract::Invalid).

+## is\_settleable

+Returns true if the contract is settleable.

+To be able to settle, it need pass the settlement time and has valid exit tick

+## is\_spread

+Returns true if this is a spread contract - due to be removed.

 # METHODS - Proxied to [BOM::Product::Contract::Category](https://metacpan.org/pod/BOM::Product::Contract::Category)